 In addition, programs are offered to area high school students providing them an opportunity to earn college credits while still enrolled in high school.
-Additional information can be found at Concurrent Enrollment - EMCC.

 The main campus of Eastern Maine Community College is located on a 72-acre parcel of land on the Hogan Road in Bangor.
 Off-campus centers are located at the heart of the communities they serve.
 Our small size and small classes contribute to an atmosphere in which faculty and students develop friendships and professional alliances that mutually enrich their lives for years to come.